 Common cytogenetic abnormalities (damage to DNA in chromosomes) that affect myeloma cells include:

 - Deletion of chromosome 13.
-Deletion of chromosome 13 is associated with myeloma that responds poorly to chemotherapy.
-Newer drugs, however, are helping to improve response.
+Deletion of chromosome 13 is associated with myeloma that does not respond as well to chemotherapy.
+Newer drugs, however, seem to help in treating these patients.

 - Translocation of chromosome 14.
 Chromosome 14 commonly involves translocations between it and chromosomes 4, 11 or 16.